 A book of prose poems, If I Lay on my Back I saw Nothing but Naked Women, illustrated by Mark Andrew Webber was published in 2014 by the Emma Press.

 There is also a specially composed series of musical ‘miniatures’ for ‘cello and piano by Benjamin Tassie to accompany the poems in performance.
 It won the Best Collaborative Work in the Saboteur Awards 2015.

-My most recent chapbook, Veritas: Poems after Artemisia was published by Hercules Editions in May this year.
+My most recent chapbook, Veritas: Poems after Artemisia was published by Hercules Editions also in 2020.

 My latest book, ‘One Hundred Lockdown Sonnets’ was published in February 2021 and one hundred limited edition copies are available here from Nine Arches Press.